fortio/fortio/README.md

 Likewise you can establish a single TCP (or unix domain or UDP (use `udp://` prefix)) connection using the `nc` command (like the standalone netcat package).
 You can run just the redirector with `redirect` or just the tcp echo with `tcp-echo`.
 If you saved JSON results (using the web UI or directly from the command line), you can browse and graph those results using the `report` command.
-The `version` command will print the short print versiob. `fortio buildinfo` will print the full build information.
+The `version` command will print the short print version. `fortio buildinfo` will print the full build information.
 Lastly, you can learn which flags are available using `help` command.